-Student.
-Part-Time Employee.
+Pharmacy Technician.
 Feminist.
-Agnostic.
+Former Mormon.
 Daughter.
 Sister.
 Food Addict.
+Future Graduate Student.
 Socially Anxious.
 Former Anorexic.
 And, of course, Blogger.

 I am a strong-headed feminist.
 I demand gender equality in a world where women are STILL second-class citizens in comparison to men, in virtually every aspect of life.
 The most frustrating thing to me about this world is that we are no where close to treating everyone as equals-as people.
 Women are advertised as objects; commodities, and society is teaching us to believe that we are no more than objects, and faulty ones at that.
 The societal pressure we feel to look perfect and beautiful is diminishing our own feelings of self-worth and I want that to change.

 I have been personally affected by societal pressure to be “beautiful” from an early age.
 When I was only thirteen years old, I developed an eating disorder because I felt that I was worthless until I was thin, and would stop at nothing until I was finally skinny enough to be considered beautiful.
 It wasn’t until I had gotten my weight down to 78 pounds, and become quite skeleton-like that I had finally cracked and pulled myself back together.
 I don’t think that anyone ever truly “beats” anorexia.
 I think that it is something I will struggle with for the rest of my life.
 I still get feelings of self-loathing after eating anything that isn’t a vegetable, have binge episodes, and kill myself at the gym most days.
 I’m still trying to figure out how to manage my disorder and not allow it to control my life.
 Success pending.